ronhogue/learn-sandbox/hpc-cache-prereqs.md

 ## DNS and Network

-Azure HPC Cache has two network requirements.
+Azure HPC Cache has two network requirements - a custom DNS server and a dedicated subnet.

 ### DNS